tinygrox/spacehaven-modloader/README.md

 ## Modding Guide

+There are two types of mods supported by the modloader.
+These are XML mods, which are used to create new buildings, and code injection mods that can alter game functionality.
+Info on both types of mods is below.

+### Code Injection Mods
+These mods use AspectJ (similar to Harmony in C#) to allow you to inject code before, after, and around the game's existing functions, method calls, and field accesses.
+This functionality makes code injection mods extremely poewrful, but they require programming knowledge (or patience and a willingness to learn) to create.
+You'll also want a tool that allows you to decompile `spacehaven.jar`.
+I recommend [JD GUI](https://github.com/java-decompiler/jd-gui) as it seemed to work the best out of the few options I tried.
+The game's code is not obfuscated, so the decompilation process is relatively painless.

+There's a [template repo](https://github.com/CyanBlob/SpaceHavenModTemplate) that you can use as a basis for creating your own code injection mod.
+The template repo includes instructions on how to set up your dev environment as well as some basic sample mods.

+### XML Mods

-Mods are stored as a series of XML files in roughly the same format as the game's library.
+XML Mods are stored as a series of XML files in roughly the same format as the game's library.

 You can take a look at the library by clicking the "Extract game assets" button.
 That will extract the game library from `spacehaven.jar` into `mods/spacehaven/` and open the folder.